 First, let’s take a look at the English alphabet.
 Instead of looking at the actual letters, let’s just look at the sounds they make.

-In doing so, we can find the closest equivalents in Korean so that we can start to make associations to learn the Hangul letters.
+In doing so, we can find the closest equivalents in the Korean alphabet so that we can start to make associations to learn the Hangul letters.

 In Korean, there are no F, R, V, or Z sounds, so let’s take them out.

-The rest of the sounds exist in the Korean language; however, the Q, W, X and Y sounds must follow one of these two rules:
+The rest of the consonant sounds exist in the Korean language.
+However, the Q, W, X, and Y sounds must follow one of these two rules:

-a) Can only be made by combining two or more sounds (ie., X = K+ S),
+a) They only can be made by combining two or more sounds (ie., X = K+ S)

-b) Cannot be made without adding a vowel sound after (ie., “ya” or “yo”)
+b) They cannot be made without adding a vowel sound after (ie., “ya” or “yo”)

-Finally, let’s remove the English vowels, since we are first focusing on the consonant sounds.
+Finally, let’s remove the English vowels since we are first focusing on consonant sounds.

-But we can group C and K together, since in English, they make the same sound.
+But we can group C and K together since they make the same sound in English.

 This leaves a total of 12.

-Let’s take a look at those 12 first.
+Let’s take a look at those 12 letters of the alphabet first.
 Since we’re learning a new language and have never seen these shapes before, it will be very difficult for us just to memorize them.
-Therefore, we need to ‘link’ them to something already in our minds in order to create an association.
+Therefore, we need to “link” the characters to something already in our minds in order to create an association.

-Let’s do this using a visual learning technique to associate the new characters with pictures and sounds we already know.
+Let’s do this using a visual learning technique to associate the new letters with pictures and sounds we already know.

-The first letter of the English word in the picture has the same sound as the Korean character.
+The first letter of the English word in the picture has the same sound as the corresponding letter.

-This will help to start to create the associations.
+This will help to start to create associations with Hangul characters.

-The character ㅂ, which has a sound similar to B in English, looks like a bed with a post at either end.
+The letter ㅂ, which sounds similar to B in English, looks like a bed with a post at either end.
 Look for a yellow speaker icon followed by the word, and click on the yellow speaker.
 Here’s an example:

 Make this association in your mind.
 Write it down and commit it to memory.

-Likewise, the character ㄷ could be seem as a doorframe or the panels on a door.
-Correspondingly, this character makes the sound D.
+Likewise, the Hangul letter ㄷ could seem like a doorframe or the panels on a door.
+Correspondingly, this letter makes the sound D.

-Next is the character ㄹ, which has 5 strokes and could be compared to the rungs of a ladder.
+Next is the Hangul letter ㄹ, which is written using 5 basic strokes and could be compared to the rungs of a ladder.
 Its sound is most similar to an English L and can be made the same way by pressing down with your tongue.
 This is a fun letter to write!

-Finally, there are the characters ㅁ, ㄴ, and ㅅ, which have the sounds M, N and S respectively.
+Finally, there are the Hangul letters ㅁ, ㄴ, and ㅅ, which have the sounds M, N, and S, respectively.

-The ㅁ is a sqaure box like a message on a phone or a piece of mail.
+The ㅁ is a square box like a message on a phone or a piece of mail.
 You can write this consonant like a rectangle.

-The ㄴ points up and to the right like a compass pointing to the north (and the east at the same time).
+The Hangul letter ㄴ points up and to the right like a compass pointing to the north (and the east at the same time).
 You can write this letter in two lines.

-The ㅅ is like a seashell or clam, having only two strokes that slightly overlap.
+The consonant ㅅ is like a seashell or clam, having only two strokes that slightly overlap.
 There are two different ways to write this Hangul letter, so just get used to the overall shape.
 It’s basically just two lines.

 Now, we’ll learn the aspirated consonants of the Korean alphabet.
-To do that, let’s take a look at four of the sounds we just learned.
+To do that, let’s take a look at four of the consonant sounds we just learned.

-What if we made them stronger, aspirating as we spoke them?
+What if we made these consonants stronger, aspirating as we spoke them?
 What sound would we then make?

 The C is really just an aspirated G.